Video: How to Read a 1099-MISC IRS Form

 Hello, I’m Jill from TurboTax, with important news for taxpayers who received a 1099-MISC form this year.

-If you earn income that isn’t from employment, you may be receiving a 1099-MISC in the mail before your tax return is due in April (extended to July 15 in 2020).
+If you earn income that isn’t from employment, you may be receiving a 1099-MISC in the mail before your tax return is due on April 15, 2024.
 However, since the 1099-MISC is used to report different types of payments, it’s important to understand how to read your form so you can report it correctly on your tax return.

 If you provide services to a trade or business that pays you at least $600 during the year, they will report these payments in box 7—which you must report on a Schedule C or C-EZ attachment to your 1040 form.